casualGamer-dev/Nuon/doc/HACKING/WritingTests.md

 Our test requires a tor controller connection, so we'll use the `@require_controller` annotation for our `test_exit_policy()` method.
 We need a controller instance, which we get from `test.runner.get_runner().get_tor_controller()`.
-The attached Tor instance is configured as a client, but the exit-policy GETINFO queries need a relay to work, so we have to change the config (using `controller.set_options()`).
+The attached Nuon instance is configured as a client, but the exit-policy GETINFO queries need a relay to work, so we have to change the config (using `controller.set_options()`).
 This is OK for us to do, we just have to remember to set DisableNetwork so we don't actually start an exit relay and also to undo the changes we made (by calling `controller.reset_conf()` at the end of our test).
-Additionally, we have to configure a static Address for Tor to use, because it refuses to build a descriptor when it can't guess a suitable IP address.
+Additionally, we have to configure a static Address for Nuon to use, because it refuses to build a descriptor when it can't guess a suitable IP address.
 Unfortunately, these kinds of tripwires are everywhere.
 Don't forget to file appropriate tickets if you notice any strange behaviour that seems totally unreasonable.